elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-costbenefit-analysis-apply-to-fitness-costs-and-benefits-in-behavior.md

 url: /learn/psychology/questions/how-does-costbenefit-analysis-apply-to-fitness-costs-and-benefits-in-behavior
 score: -1.0
 related_article1:
-    id: 170887
+    id: 170890
-    title: What are the optimal investment points in investment strategies related to behavior?
+    title: >-
+        How does energy expenditure relate to behavioral traits?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-optimal-investment-points-in-investment-strategies-related-to-behavior
+    url: /learn/psychology/questions/how-does-energy-expenditure-relate-to-behavioral-traits
 related_article2:
-    id: 170882
+    id: 170886
-    title: What challenges are associated with measuring quantitative traits in behavior?
+    title: >-
+        Explain the concept of the law of diminishing returns in the context of behavior.
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-are-associated-with-measuring-quantitative-traits-in-behavior
+    url: /learn/psychology/questions/explain-the-concept-of-the-law-of-diminishing-returns-in-the-context-of-behavior
 related_article3:
-    id: 170888
+    id: 170891
-    title: How do fitness trade-offs affect resource allocation in behavior?
+    title: >-
+        What are the adaptive strategies in behavioral ecology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-fitness-tradeoffs-affect-resource-allocation-in-behavior
+    url: /learn/psychology/questions/what-are-the-adaptive-strategies-in-behavioral-ecology
 related_article4:
-    id: 170891
+    id: 170886
-    title: What are the adaptive strategies in behavioral ecology?
+    title: >-
+        Explain the concept of the law of diminishing returns in the context of behavior.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-adaptive-strategies-in-behavioral-ecology
+    url: /learn/psychology/questions/explain-the-concept-of-the-law-of-diminishing-returns-in-the-context-of-behavior
 related_article5:
-    id: 170891
+    id: 170882
+    title: >-
-    title: What are the adaptive strategies in behavioral ecology?
+        What challenges are associated with measuring quantitative traits in behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-adaptive-strategies-in-behavioral-ecology
+    url: /learn/psychology/questions/what-challenges-are-associated-with-measuring-quantitative-traits-in-behavior
 ---

 &nbsp;